 Christmas gift distribution programs provided survivors with sewing machines, carpentry tools and livestock—the means to build a new source of income.
 Plans developed to rebuild more than 1,000 homes—houses made of brick and cement and able to weather future storms.

-Kalei stood in the door of her newly constructed brick-and-cement home with tears in her eyes.
+Kalei stood at the door of her newly constructed brick-and-cement home with tears in her eyes.

 “We were not able to build a house [for ourselves, especially one] made of bricks and cement,” Kalei said.
 “We are so thankful to our God for his mercy and to our church for their help.”